 In the series Cabot Cove's exact location on the Maine coast was never fixed, and it tended to shift around according to the writers' whims, kind of like a modern day Brigadoon.
 The names of other Maine towns - some real, some made up - get tossed around with abandon.
-Although hints are sprinkled throughout the episodes set in Maine - a mention of how long it takes to drive to Portland, for instance, or the mileage between it and New York City.
-One episode even briefly shows a sign post grouping Cabot Cove with the names of several other real towns in Maine, but the sign posts contradict each other.
+Although hints are sprinkled throughout the episodes set in Maine - a mention of how long it takes to drive to Portland, for instance, or the mileage between it and New York City - they seldom agree.
+Two episodes even briefly show sign posts grouping Cabot Cove with the names of several other real towns in Maine, but the sign posts contradict each other.

-It should be remembered, though, that these details were generated by people in living in California, not Maine, and as such they can't reasonably be used as a map.
-Besides, hardly any of these hints agree with each other anyway - a little continuity flaw that is best overlooked.
+It should be remembered that these details were generated by people in living in California, not Maine, and as such they can't reasonably be used as a map.
+The exact location of Cabot Cove is, in the final analysis, a little continuity flaw that is best overlooked.

-Another hint can be found in Martin Gottfried's authorized biography of Angela Lansbury, Balancing Act.
-There in Chapter 18 it is stated that the producers based Cabot Cove on the real town of Castine, Maine.
-This is all well and good, but I've been to Castine, home of the Maine Maritime Academy, and this town, which has a very strong identity of its own, doens't much resemble the Cabot Cove of Murder, She Wrote.
+Balancing Act: In Chapter 18 on page 261 of Martin Gottfried's authorized biography of Angela Lansbury, Balancing Act, it is stated that the producers based Cabot Cove on the real town of Castine, Maine.
+This is all well and good, but I've been to Castine, home of the Maine Maritime Academy, and this town, which has a very strong identity of its own, doesnt much resemble the Cabot Cove of Murder, She Wrote.
 It also is much smaller than Cabot Cove, with a population of 1343 according to the 2000 census.

 Boothbay Harbor, Maine